Harsh902/TreesAndTents_ASP/SolutionCode.md

 :- placeTent(A, B), placeTent(A, C), B-1 == C.
 `

- Now I make sure that tents are not daigonally adjacent
+ Now I make sure that tents are not daigonally adjacent:

 `
 :- placeTent(X, Y), placeTent(X+1,Y+1).